Democratic backsliding in Asia by country: Bangladesh

 Bangladesh has faced multiple episodes of democratic backsliding since its transition to parliamentary rule in 1991.
-At first, Bangladesh's democratization was very promising, with the media becoming freer and an independent judiciary being promised by all parties.
-However, the two main parties, the Bangladesh Nationalist Party (BNP) and Awami League showed a lack of respect for democratic rules, undermining the legitimacy of elections by refusing election results.
+At first, Bangladesh's democratisation was very promising with the media becoming freer and an independent judiciary being promised by all parties.
+However, the two main parties, the Bangladesh Nationalist Party (BNP) and Awami League (AL) showed a lack of respect for democratic rules, undermining the legitimacy of elections by refusing election results.
 In late 1994, the opposition Awami League resigned from parliament, demanding for a caretaker government system to oversee elections.
-This change was refused by the incumbent BNP, which insisted that the AL adhere to the constitution.
+This change was refused by the incumbent BNP which insisted the AL adhere to the constitution.